Skip to main content

 Welsh Government Super Sponsor route

-The Welsh Government’s Super Sponsor route is designed to provide a quicker and safer route for people from Ukraine to come to a place of sanctuary.
+The Welsh Government’s Super Sponsor route was designed to provide a quicker and safer route for people from Ukraine to come to a place of sanctuary.

-It removes the need for applicants to be matched to an individual sponsor prior to being given permission to travel to the UK.
-Through the Super Sponsor route, people are offered initial accommodation and support to help them settle into Wales.
+It removed the need for applicants to be matched to an individual sponsor prior to being given permission to travel to the UK.
+Through the Super Sponsor route, people are directly allocated to a host wherever possible.
+If a host is unavailable, short-term welcome accommodation will be provided for 75 days.
+During this period, support will be provided by local authorities to help them settle into Wales.

-This support includes language and interpretation services, a health assessment, help to register for a bank account and access to social security payments.
+This support includes language and interpretation services, GP registration, help to register for a bank account and access to social security payments.

 Once people have arrived in Wales local authorities will assess people’s accommodation needs and seek to move people into longer-term accommodation.